Good Nutrition and Fad Diets

 There are lots of articles on the health dangers of sugar.
 This is the one food you should cut down on until you quit it almost altogether.
 Besides, it’s in most processed foods anyway.
 IFL Science has a good article to read and shared a video on the subject.
 And learning about nutrition, and incorporating it into your diet, is how you can kick that candy addiction.

+What steps do you need to take?
+That’s easy.
 Learn what’s important and what’s not.
 Make small changes.
 Be persistent.
-It’s Ok to have setbacks and cheat days but stay the course.
+It’s Ok to have setbacks and cheat days, but stay the course.
 In other words, be aware of what you eat.
 Fruit, Grains, Vegetables, Protein, Dairy and some Oil every day.

 - Focus on variety, amount, and nutrition.